By Train from Dhaka to Sylhet : An Unforgettable Thrilling Adventure

 A Journey by Train

 Every day, nearly 115,000 passengers step onto the platforms of Kamalapur Railway Station.
 With seven railway tracks and eight platforms, this station is one of the busiest in the country.
 Our train journey is headed toward the northeastern city of Sylhet.
 As soon as the whistle blows, our Sylhet adventure begins.
-In the Sylheti dialect, they say, “Ekhoto nachiya budi, tar ufore dolor badi.“
+In the Sylheti dialect, they say, Ekhoto nachiya budi, tar ufore dolor badi.

 Being a travel enthusiast, this trip excites me even more—especially by train!
 With the driver’s command, the powerful engine has begun turning the massive, windless iron wheels, ready to take us on this thrilling ride.

-Dhaka to Sylhet Rail Ways
+The Scenic Escape from Dhaka to Sylhet

-Rolling along the tracks is one of the four intercity trains from Dhaka to Sylhet, the “Parabat Express.“ The concrete city of Dhaka is slowly becoming even more overwhelmed with concrete, so whenever I get the chance, I escape to the surroundings.
-Many say that the Dhaka-Sylhet railway route is the most beautiful railway path in Bangladesh.
+Rolling along the tracks is one of the four intercity trains from Dhaka to Sylhet, the Parabat Express.
+The concrete sprawl of Dhaka continues to grow denser, and so, whenever the opportunity arises, I escape to greener surroundings.

 Train Ticket Examiner (TTE)

 On the way from Dhaka to Sylhet, there are nine districts to pass through.
 Having already left Gazipur, Narsingdi, and Kishoreganj behind, the next ones are Brahmanbaria, followed by Habiganj and Moulvibazar.
-Once aboard the train, you’re bound to meet the TTE (Train Ticket Examiner), who checks if passengers have valid tickets.

 Thanks to digital technology, there’s no need to stand in line to buy tickets anymore.
 You can now collect your train tickets online.
 On the Dhaka-Sylhet railway route, the meter-gauge line typically reaches speeds of 45 to 50 km/h.
-Once the dual gauge project is completed, the train will be able to run at even higher speeds.

-This will reduce travel time.
-On this moving train, you can stop it anytime if you wish.
-Pulling the stop chain in the middle of the coach will make the train halt.
 However, the chain should only be pulled for safety, health, or emergency reasons.
 Pulling it unnecessarily or for trivial reasons may result in jail time or fines.

 The train has a separate dining coach.
 When you place an order, the dining staff will serve your meal.
 You can even choose to eat in your seat if you prefer.
 The Parabat runs with 16 green coaches.
-These coaches, made in Indonesia, are designed for meter-gauge tracks.
-The train is now at the Akhaura Azampur Railway Station, which was built in 1896.

 Alongside passengers, Bangladesh Railway also transports goods.
 Freight trains often carry commercial products, and sometimes they haul oil tankers.
-The train has reached Noyapara station, 40 kilometers from Azampur, where the 9:30 AM passengers are waiting.

 Shaistaganj Station

 In the last three hours, the train has covered approximately 183 kilometers.
 Although the journey stop is over, Parabat is still halted to allow the down train to pass.
 This system is in place to ensure smooth operation of multiple trains on the same railway line.
-With the track now clear, the Parabat train is moving forward along the cleared line, thanks to the engineering technique known as “crossover turnout.”
-The next destination is Shaistaganj.

 When a station connects to three different destinations, it is no longer just a station; it becomes a junction.
 From Shaistaganj, four railway lines spread out in different directions, with 23 stations along the way.
 This makes Shaistaganj a renowned junction.